Stenzzaa/vleo-disc-satellite-adbsat-analysis/README.md

 ## Result conventions

+On a fresh working copy, copy the results folder from inside FINAL_WRITEUP_RESULTS into the repository root, alongside project_config.m.

 Exact zero pitch is retained as a baseline but excluded from the reported local stability fit.
 Distinguish coefficients normalised by ADBSat’s fixed reference area from those normalised by projected area.

 The shadow-off diagnostic CSV contains the body-z force coefficient under the original column name `CFz_B`.